5argon/UnityiOSNativeAudio/README.md

 Previously I have made some assumptions about using OS's native method in Unity would solve the problem.
 In this project I show that native audio does NOT help much but rather we need a native TOUCH INPUT plugin to solve the "perceived" audio latency problem.

+(Update 13/04/2018 : [Now PART 3 of the video above is available.](https://www.youtube.com/watch?v=Riws7Ais3bo) It improve on the iOS side by using `OpenAL` instead of `AVAudioPlayer`.
+I have confirmed we can get even better latency that way.
+Also, a website for pre-made solution [Native Audio](http://exceed7.com/native-audio/) and [iOS Native Touch](http://exceed7.com/ios-native-touch/) are now up.)

 ## Native Audio is not all of the solution, we also need Native Touch

 I have written the iOS native audio plugin for use with Unity (this repo).
 However I was surprised that this time the average Sargon only a bit (1-5%) better than `AudioSource.Play()`.
 This same iPod running Sargon test with [iOSSoundTest](https://github.com/5argon/iOSSoundTest) have much lower Sargon.